 In this weekly series, we ask our readers to tell us the year, make, and model of all of these vehicles along with the location where the image was taken and anything else you find of interest in the photos.
 You can look back on all the earlier parts of this series here.
 The photos are via Americar....

 New Kindle and Audiobook Releases, Sales and Freebies Are you in our FB Group, Ana’s Attic After Dark?
 If you use this list, please consider sharing it with friends or on social media!
-Please check out my October Racap for my October reviews and all the releases.
-I can’t believe it’s November already.
-This year […]
+See my May Recap here with over 250 new book and audiobook releases, and 4 reviews!
+It’s my birthday week!
+And I […]

 Here’s an old Italian recipe for canning peppers, one of my husband’s favorites.
 Searching the internet, you’ll come across many variations — all probably good — but here’s a basic recipe to start you on your course.
 The kids and I canned these using the boiling method, though pressure canners might make the process easier.
 Not sure how, […]